fastrgv/WorldCupSokerban/README.md

 ## Build Requirements:
  * a recent GNAT Ada compiler;
  * OpenGL 3.3 (or better) and a graphics card that supports it.
- * Xcode g++ compiler, if using OSX>=10.13(sep2017)

 ================================================================
 ## Build instructions:

-ccc.sh is the build script for the two autosolvers "iplr3r" and "ibox3r".
-Just type "ccc.sh iplr3r" or "ccc.sh ibox3r" to compile on any platform, assuming the presence of a GNAT Ada compiler.
+ccc.sh/cccosx.sh/ccc.bat are the build scripts for the autosolvers "hbox4", "iplr3r" and "ibox3r".

-Three [pre-compiled] game executables are provided, one for Windows, one for gnu/linux and one for OSX.
-The OSX executable is intended to have minimal runtime requirements:  sokerban_osx.
-The linux binary sokerban_gnu, is intended to run in the presence of the directory "libLocal", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
-GLFW3, SFML, FLAC, ogg, vorbis, & openal.

-Similarly, the Windows binary, .\binw64\sokerban.exe, needs the DLLs collocated.

-Three build scripts are described;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
-Only GNAT is required.
+The following build scripts work for GNU Ada [with its own g++].

 -------------------------------------------------------
 msWin64 => wbuildall.bat

-build script that requires libraries included in ./binw64/
+build script that requires libraries included in ./binw64/ Please read ~/docs/gnuAdaOnWindows.txt.

 -------------------------------------------------------
 MacOSX:

-(ocmpss.sh):  build script for generating a portable executable that will run on most recent OSX platforms whether or not they have non-standard libraries such as GLEW, GLFW3, SFML installed.
+(obuildall.sh):  build script for generating a portable executable that will run on most recent OSX platforms whether or not they have non-standard libraries such as GLEW, GLFW3, SFML installed.
 I used this to build the executable that I deliver, named sokerban_osx.
 This script references delivered static library files for nonstandard libs.

 ------------------------------------------------------
 GNU/Linux:

-(lcmpd.sh):  utilizes the relocatable libraries that I deliver in this bundle under ./libs/.
+(lbuildall.sh):  utilizes the relocatable libraries that I deliver in this bundle under ./libs/.
 I use this to build the gnu/linux executable that I deliver named sokerban_gnu, which should run in the presence of ./libs.

 If the delivered linux binary does not run...

-* Manually install GNAT GPL from libre.adacore.com/download/.
+* Manually install GNU Ada compiler.
+See "gnuAdaOnWindows.txt".
-* Rerun the compile script lcmpd.sh.
+* Rerun the compile script lbuildall.sh.

-### Fixable Link Problems during linux build:

-On a linux build machine, you might have fixable link errors, depending on its configuration.
-If you are missing "libz", you can simply copy "libz.so" from the AdaCore ~/lib/ directory into /usr/local/lib/.
-If "libGL" cannot be found, this literally means "libGL.so" was absent.
-But you might have "libGL.so.1" present.
-In this case, simply create a softlink by changing to the libGL directory, then type the line:

-sudo ln -s libGL.so.1 libGL.so  (and enter the admin password)

-whence the linker should now be able to find what it wants.
-But if there is more than one file libGL.so present on your system, make sure you use the best one;  i.e. the one that uses accelerated graphics.